LivePersonInc/developer-center/pages/documents/guides/applications/overview.md

 It is also possible to build a Global application but define that it will not be visible in the App Management Screen.
 This means that it won't be visible in a Marketplace-type environment but it will be possible to use it on all accounts.

-**Note: Creation of Global LiveEngage Applications depends on a partnership program and a certification process.
-For more details, please contact [DevSupport](mailto:devsupport-lp@liveperson.com).**

 ### Private LiveEngage Applications

 A customer will be able to develop and use their own private LiveEngage Applications.
 These Apps won’t be published in any Marketplace-type environments.
 In addition, the application can be used only on a specific list of accounts defined in its Manifest.